bbauska/W3Cx-5of5/README.md

 -   Here are a few project ideas.
 Your classmates and the team who prepared the course will be glad to try them and offer feedback.
     Please post URLs in this discussion forum.
-These projects are optional, meaning that they won\'t be graded.
+These projects are optional, meaning that they won&apos;t be graded.

     -   **Project 1 (easy)**: Add a map showing your location to one of your Web pages.
 Start with a simple, static map, then try with an interactive map.
 Reuse the examples from the course.

-    -   **Project 2 (a bit harder)**: The examples provided in the course used OpenStreetMap, but why don\'t you try to do the same with GoogleMaps?
+    -   **Project 2 (a bit harder)**: The examples provided in the course used OpenStreetMap, but why don&apos;t you try to do the same with GoogleMaps?
 Some services are free of charge, but they will ask you to get an API key (see [this YouTube tutorial](https://www.youtube.com/watch?v=C3znRXBMYZo) about how